CloudEngineHub/Awesome-Robotics-Manipulation/README.md

 ## ✨ About

-This repo contains a curated list of **Robot Manipulation** Papers relating to Robotics domain.
+This repo contains a curated list of **Robot Manipulation** papers relating to Robotics domain.

 Please feel free to send me pull requests or email to add papers!